w3c/smartagents-workshop/README.md

 * Clarification of use cases of smart voice agents and their requirements
 * Summary of the current status:
     * Overview of existing browser support and platforms, for example smart speakers and mobile phones
-    * Integration of LLMs to enhance browser capabilities and platforms
+    * Integration of LLMs for voice interaction to enhance browser capabilities and platforms
     * Common interoperability issues for smart voice agents among browsers and platforms
     * APIs in the presence of LLMs
 * Needs of the users and developers of smart voice agents:
     * User interfaces to smart voice agents, including accessibility issues raised by smart voice agent technology
-    * Enhanced interaction with LLMs in the context of smart voice agents for improved usability, addressing issues such as:
+    * Enhanced voice interaction with LLMs in the context of smart voice agents for improved usability, addressing issues such as:
         * Hallucinations: LLMs may generate outputs that seem plausible but are factually incorrect.
         * Ambiguity in outputs: Inconsistent or vague responses can cause confusion in automated workflows.
         * Lack of accountability: Identifying the root cause of errors in an LLM’s predictions can be challenging.